 * member of TRU's Producer Development & Mentorship Program (PDMP)

 is a commercial theatrical producer based in New York.
-Producer of the upcoming The Countess of Storyville, Around The World In Eighty Days National Tour, the National Tour of Ghost the Musical, the Tony Award winning Broadway musical A Gentleman's Guide to Love and Murder and the Broadway play The Realistic Joneses, as well as the recent Nice Work If You Can Get It on Broadway; in addition, she was a producer of the musical Busker Alley and the revival of On a Clear Day You Can See Forever among others.
+Producer: the National Tour of Ghost the Musical, the Tony Award winning Broadway musical A Gentleman's Guide to Love and Murder and the Broadway play The Realistic Joneses, as well as the recent Nice Work If You Can Get It on Broadway; in addition, she was a producer of the musical Busker Alley and the revival of On a Clear Day You Can See Forever among others.
 She was the American Artistic Director of the Jermyn Street Theatre in London, and The Kings Head Theatre in London, and has had over 30 years’ experience producing special events for Arts Organizations such as The York Theatre Company, The Theatre Museum, and BritArts of The St. George’s Society, which featured British and American theatre professionals in readings and panels in New York.
-She is a Director of The New York Musical Theatre Festival (NYMF), a Director of The League of Professional Theatre Women, and a Director of The Episcopal Actors Guild.
+She is a Director of The New York Musical Theatre Festival (NYMF), a Director of The League of Professional Theatre Women, a Director of The Episcopal Actors Guild, a Director of the Theatre Wing Board of the Kaufman Cultural Center, and a Director of The American Friends of the London Philharmonic Orchestra.
 Ms. Astrachan is a member of The Association of Performing Arts Presenters, The National Alliance For Musical Theatre, The Broadway League, The Dramatists Guild, the Advisory Board of TRU, British American Business, Inc. and BAFTA.
 She is a graduate of CTI (The Commercial Theatre Institute).

 is a General Manager and Producer, resident of New York City, and mentee of Tony Award winner Leonard Soloway.
 He has supported the development of projects headed for the Broadway and Off-Broadway markets working regularly in New York City and Los Angeles.
 Evan has worked with the New York Musical Theatre Festival (NYMF), Broadway Cares Equity Fights AIDS (BCEFA), Fringe (NY & LA), The Workshop Theatre Company, The Broadway Youth Ensemble (BYE), and The Make A Wish Foundation; his collaborative projects include performances at Lincoln Center, The United Nations, The Harvard Club, Georgetown's Gaston Hall, The Culture Project, The Ohio Theatre, 54 Below, and The Metropolitan Museum of Art.
 Credits: Nancy & Tonya: The Rock Opera (NYMF), What Do Critics Know?
 (NYMF), We Are The Tigers and The Dodgers.
 Recent: The Bad Years, The Navigator (LA Premier) and My Mom Is Trying to Ruin My Life.
 Evan has worked with The Workshop Theatre Company, The Broadway Youth Ensemble, Born for Broadway; his collaborative projects include performances at Lincoln Center, The United Nations, The Harvard Club, Georgetown's Gaston Hall, The Culture Project, The Ohio Theatre, and The Metropolitan Museum of Art.